Happy birthday to Carrie Brownstein, Gwyneth Paltrow, Lil Wayne, Avril Lavigne, and many other fascinating people.

 • Logical: the way it operates differs across various parts of the system.

 For example, English is decentralized on all three axes (there’s no central “owner,” and the rules are inconsistent and always evolving).
-Most corporations are centralized on all three.
+Most companies are centralized on all three.
 Blockchain is decentralized: architectural and political decentralization is combined with logical centralization.

 Your daily practical wisdom: results in the process vs. results